Terms and Conditions of Sale

 9.5.2.
 Transfer upon request or court order

-Clients also agree that the Publisher may disclose the data collected to any person, upon request by a government authority or by court order.
+Clients also consent to the Publisher disclosing the collected data to any person, upon request by a state authority or by court order.

 9.5.3.
 Transfer in the context of a merger or acquisition

-If the Publisher is involved in a merger, asset sale, financing transaction, liquidation or bankruptcy, or in an acquisition of all or part of its business by another company, Clients agree that the data collected may be transferred by the Publisher to that company and that this company may process the personal data referred to in these General Terms of Service in place of the Publisher.
+If the Publisher is involved in a merger, sale of assets, financing operation, liquidation or bankruptcy, or in the acquisition of all or part of its business by another company, Clients consent to the collected data being transferred by the Publisher to that company, and to that company processing the personal data referred to in these General Terms of Service in place of the Publisher.

 ARTICLE 10.
 LIABILITY OF THE PUBLISHER